jaysaurus/Co.Koa/README.md

   const Author = $('Author'); // load the Author mongoose model, used in the public method defined below.

   return {
+    _modelType: 'mongoose', // tells Co.Koa that this model uses the mongoose model plugin. remove this flag to simply return this object.
     schema: { // represents the mongoose schema like-for-like
       Accredited: {
         authors: [{